pavlo-u/solomka-chain/docs/src/developing/programming-model/runtime.md

 to.

-As the transaction is processed compute units are consumed by its instruction's programs performing operations such as executing SBF instructions, calling syscalls, etc...
-When the transaction consumes its entire budget, or exceeds a bound such as attempting a call stack that is too deep, or loaded account data size exceeds limit, the runtime halts the transaction processing and returns an error.
+As the transaction is processed compute units are consumed by its instruction's programs performing operations such as executing BPF instructions, calling syscalls, etc...
+When the transaction consumes its entire budget, or exceeds a bound such as attempting a call stack that is too deep, the runtime halts the transaction processing and returns an error.

 The following operations incur a compute cost:

-- Executing SBF instructions
+- Executing BPF instructions
 - Passing data between programs
 - Calling system calls
   - logging